 When you decide to start a company with your partner—or anyone, really—there’s one thing you need to determine from the start: who is good at what.
 After that, the other parts tend to fall into place.
 If they don’t, you might have a bigger problem on your hands.

-“Paulina is better at operations and management,” says Joseph Orr, referring to his partner, Paulina Serrato, with whom he founded Maniorpedi, an on-demand nail service that travels to corporate offices, “and I’m better at branding, digital marketing, and growth strategies.
+“Paulina is better at operations and management,” says Joseph Orr, referring to his partner, Paulina Serrato, with whom he founded Maniorpedi—an on-demand nail service that travels to corporate offices—“and I’m better at branding, digital marketing, and growth strategies.
 I have a clear vision of growth, and Paulina has a clear vision of operational efficiency.”

-“We went to dinner and then a bar and a then hookah place, and another bar and another bar, and since that night we haven’t spent a day apart,” Serrato explains.
+“We went to dinner, and then a bar, and then a hookah place, and another bar, and another bar, and since that night we haven’t spent a day apart,” Serrato explains.

-Three years later they share an apartment on the Upper West Side, a rescue dog named Benji, and a startup.
+Three years later, they share an apartment on the Upper West Side, a rescue dog named Benji, and a startup.
 Since that first inkling of an idea, they’ve grown year over year, doubling their business in the first year and tripling it the year after that.
-Maniorpedi has 15 employees.
+Maniorpedi now has 15 employees.

 As entrepreneurs, Serrato feels that it’s almost impossible not to bring work home.
 “We talk about the business almost everywhere we go.
 However, we try to keep a work/life balance,” she says.
 They’ll leave their phones and laptops in another room after 7 p.m., and their phones silenced and in their bags if they go out to dinner during the week.
 “We try to enjoy our time together without having the business be the center of our lives,” she says.

 But sometimes their business does need a little extra love.
 Serrato and Orr have learned that they have to communicate and trust one another if they want to make everything work.